awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether a service endpoint for Amazon EC2 is created for each VPC\.
 The control fails if a VPC does not have a VPC endpoint created for the Amazon EC2 service\.

 To improve the security posture of your VPC, you can configure Amazon EC2 to use an interface VPC endpoint\.
-Interface endpoints are powered by AWS PrivateLink, a technology that enables you to access Amazon EC2 APIs privately\.
+Interface endpoints are powered by AWS PrivateLink, a technology that enables you to access Amazon EC2 API operations privately\.
 It restricts all network traffic between your VPC and Amazon EC2 to the Amazon network\.
 Because endpoints are supported within the same Region only, you cannot create an endpoint between a VPC and a service in a different Region\.
 This prevents unintended Amazon EC2 API calls to other Regions\.

 To learn more about creating VPC endpoints for Amazon EC2, see [Amazon EC2 and interface VPC endpoints ](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/interface-vpc-endpoints.html)in the *Amazon EC2 User Guide for Linux Instances*\.

 ### Remediation<a name="ec2-10-remediation"></a>

+To remediate this issue, you can create an interface VPC endpoint to Amazon EC2\.

 **To create an interface endpoint to Amazon EC2 from the Amazon VPC console**